Optional Responses

 ## building\_placekey

 A `building_placekey` is a subcomponent of the `address_placekey`.
-It represents the query that goes into the `address_placekey` without the suite or apartment number.
+It represents the Placekey for the address without the suite or apartment number.

 ## confidence\_score

 A `confidence_score` reflects the level of confidence in the accuracy of the assigned Placekey.
-Various factors such as the quality of input data, the precision of geographical coordinates and address information, and the comprehensiveness of available reference data all contribute to this score.
+Factors such as the quality of input data, the precision of geographical coordinates, and the comprehensiveness of available reference data all contribute to this score.
+Possible values are `HIGH`, `MEDIUM`, and `LOW`.

-The more input paramaters used will likely lead to higher confidence
+Providing more input parameters will generally lead to higher confidence.

 ## normalized\_address